WomenPlusPlus/deploy-impact-21-kona-b/README.md

 - [Acknowledgments](#acknowledgments)

 ## ‼️ Problem Statement <a name = "problem_statement"></a>
-The Sustainable Development Goals (SDGs) are the world’s shared plan to end extreme poverty, reduce inequality, and protect the planet.
-Achieving the goals by 2030 will require a lot of effort, determination to learn about what works, and agility to adapt to new information and changing trends.
-Initiatives that generate impact, advancing the SDG imperative to “leave no one behind,” should be backed by evidence, practical commitments, and action, something that doesnt happent right now.
+The 17 Sustainable Development Goals (SDGs) are the world’s shared plan that includes ending extreme poverty, reducing inequalities, and protecting the planet.
+Achieving the Goals by 2030 will require a lot of effort, determination to learn about what works, and agility to adapt to new information and changing trends.
+Initiatives that generate impact and advance the SDG commitment to “leave no one behind,” should be backed by evidence, practical commitments, and action - something that doesn't happen right now.

 Access to tailored and trustworthy information is essential for individuals in precarious (and often life-threatening) situations.
 However, it is easy to get lost in a bureaucratic maze amongst the numerous support institutions that exist.
 Databases containng information of aid organisations already exist, but the information tends to be uncomplete and dont describe the services provided.